 If you are near the person inworld, just right-click their avatar and select Add Friend.

-If you are not nearby or if the person is offline, click the People button at the bottom of the Viewer window and select the MY FRIENDS tab.
+If you are not nearby or if the person is offline, click the People button at the bottom of the Viewer window and select the FRIENDS tab.
 Then click the + button to open a search window and type in your friend's name.

 When you add a friend, the Add Friend window enables you to enter a custom message.
 Use this space to explain why you would like to be friends, or to remind the person how you know each other.